Milkshiift/GoofCord/README.md

   - Press `Ctrl+Shift+'` shortcut.

 ### How do I run GoofCord natively on Wayland?
-- GoofCord should run natively out of the box, but if it doesn't, run with these flags:
+- GoofCord should run natively out of the box, but if it doesn't, run with these arguments:
 `--enable-features=UseOzonePlatform,WaylandWindowDecorations --ozone-platform-hint=auto`
-If GoofCord shows a black screen, also include this flag: `--disable-gpu-sandbox`
+If GoofCord shows a black screen, also include this argument: `--disable-gpu-sandbox`

 ### Seeking the Source Code? 🕵️‍♂️
 - You can find our source code on [GitHub](https://github.com/Milkshiift/GoofCord/).